Unstoppable Rise of Korean Medical Tourism

 KHIDI Launches Official Medical Korea Website for Easier Access to Korean Medical Services

 SEOUL, South Korea, Sept.
-19, 2022 /CNW/ -- Korea Health Industry Development Institute (KHIDI) has revamped the official website of Medical Korea(www.medicalkorea.or.kr), featuring information related to the use of Korean medical services.
+19, 2022 /PRNewswire/ -- Korea Health Industry Development Institute (KHIDI) has revamped the official website of Medical Korea(www.medicalkorea.or.kr), featuring information related to the use of Korean medical services.

 Korea has been awarded by the International Medical Travel Journal (IMTJ) for "Health and Medical Tourism: Destination of the Year" for two consecutive years, being globally recognized for its competitiveness in medical tourism.
 Over 3 million patients visited Korea to received medical treatment in Korea since 2009.